Elected Official? Create newsletters in minutes, not hours.

 🌟 Closing Thought: The Wave Back

-I want to close with a story about a sanitation worker named Randy.
+I want to close with a story about one of our sanitation workers, Randy.

 See you out there in the sunshine, Santa Monica. 💙